isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-the-library-of-memory.md

 <div style="background-color: white;">
 <br/>
 <img style="width:70%" src="/images/vol-10-issue-1/library/Boey_Kim_Cheng_res.jpg">
-Singapore-born <b>Boey Kim Cheng</b> has written five collections of poetry and a travel memoir Between Stations.
+Singapore-born <b>Boey Kim Cheng</b> has written five collections of poetry and a travel memoir <i>Between Stations</i>.
 Boey lives in Australia, where he is now a citizen and teaches creative writing at the University of Newcastle.
 He is currently a writer-in-residence at Nanyang Technological University, Singapore.</div>

 <a href="https://biblioasia.nlb.gov.sg/vol-10/issue-1/apr-jun-2014/"><center>Back to Issue</center></a>